dev-tooling/github-cli/README.md

-# Riverstone CLI
+# Github CLI Tool
-Riverstone CLI helps Riverstone employees by automating common tasks and procedures.
-You should feel free to improve, extend, and enhance this tool as you see fit.
+Tool for automating common git tasks and procedures.
+Feel free to improve, extend, and enhance this tool.

+## Code Source
+This is a copy of the Riverstone CLI tool (Apache License 2.0) forked on 15 May 2018.
+It has since diverged and is independently maintained under the same license.

 ## Commands
 * -h - Show the help menu